filippocucina/listsPython/README.md

-# listsPython
+# ListsPython
-Lists in Python
+Practicing Lists in Python